skranz/skranz.github.com/_posts/2022-03-24-eu_natural_gas_imports.md

 In March 2022 natural gas prices on the dutch TTF hub were almost 9 times higher as the average price from 2018-2020.
 If prices would stay so high (unlikely given the drop a few days after the invasion) and also carry over to Gazprom's long-term delivery contracts (discussed below), even a reduction of Russian's natural gas exports to 25% of the pre-war levels could mean twice as much yearly revenues than the average in the years 2018 to 2020.

-It is not easy to determine which part of the price increases, starting already in 2021, are caused by Putin's aggressions.
+It is not easy to determine which part of the price increase, starting already in 2021, is caused by Putin's aggressions.
 Also other factors like strongly increasing energy demand by China and India in 2021 that caused a huge increase in coal prices (see e.g. this [IEA report](https://www.iea.org/reports/coal-2021/executive-summary)), surely also play a role.
 For one comparison, the following plot shows the development of natural gas prices in the US:

 <center>
 <img src="https://skranz.github.io/images/gasus_price.svg" style="max-width: 100%;margin-bottom: 0.5em;">